gleam-lang/website/cheatsheets/gleam-for-javascript-users.md

 #### JavaScript

-JavaScript doesn't really have a syntax for passing arguments by name and in any order, but this behavior can be approximated using an object literal.
+JavaScript doesn't really have a syntax for passing arguments by name and in any order, but this behaviour can be approximated using an object literal.

 ```javascript
 function replace({ inside: string, each: pattern, with: replacement }) {